TurboKach/esp32_gps/README.md

 # esp32_gps

-MicroPython ESP32 with GPS module
+MicroPython ESP32 with GPS module.
+It will be an universal GPS tracker which can be used for bicycle tracking or etc.

+**This project is still under construction due GPS module malfunction.**
+Development will be continued when I buy some new GPS module and have some free time.

 # Getting started
 1. Get the latest stable MicroPython [firmware](https://micropython.org/download/esp32/)  or take mine